 Their hope, of course, is that you are an unsuspecting tourist.
 They are hoping that you haven’t read reviews and have no idea if their restaurant is good or garbage.
 This is why you should NEVER visit Little Italy without a specific plan.
 Think: Where are you going to eat?
 What is it going to cost?
 What do the reviews say?
 Do you have a reservation?
 If not, how long are you willing to wait, and do you have a backup plan?

-We recently had relatives in town who really wanted eat in Little Italy, despite our warnings.
-(Nearby Chinatown has great dim sum!)
+We recently had relatives in town who wanted eat in Little Italy.
 Within seconds of arriving on Mulberry Street, we were accosted by not one, not two, but three waiter-salespeople.
 The relatives were overwhelmed.
 We were overwhelmed.
 But we were not to be sidetracked.
 We had a plan (Google is your friend!) and we followed it.

 We ended up at an unassuming but very tasty historic restaurant, Paesano.
 The restaurant front was less-than-beautiful, and the decor inside was corny at best.
 But the rigatoni a la vodka was delicious… and so was everything else!
 Everyone loved their meal; fresh, tasty, hearty Italian food at its best.
 And at lunch, most dishes were under $15!

 What to do if you still want to go to NYC’s Little Italy

 - Choose a restaurant in advance.
 Make a reservation or have a backup plan for what you will do if there is a long wait.

 - Be prepared for the overwhelming experience as you walk down the street.
 Keep on moving until you arrive at your destination!